-View Recently Updated pages Browsing a space
+View Recently Updated pages

 Viewing Recently Updated Content

 The 'Recently Updated' view is a useful way of keeping track of the changes being made in a space.
 It displays links to the most recently added or modified content within the space including pages, blog posts, mail messages and comments.